Last Updated on October 28, 2022 by Web Master

-It is essential to publish blog post regularly if you want to rank well on Google.
+It is essential to publish blog posts regularly if you want to rank well on Google.
 Publish a new article more than once a week, if possible.
-If not, you should strive to publish at the minimum once a month.
+If not, you should strive to publish at least once a month.

-You should also revisit the existing blog posts and polish those by linking to the new post and keep the old posts relevant.
-If there are posts that are not relevant anymore, delete them, and make sure you redirect the URL to a validate page.
+You should also revisit the existing blog posts and polish those by linking to the new post and keeping the old posts relevant.
+If there are posts that are not relevant anymore, delete them, and make sure you redirect the URL to a valid page.

-BLOG TIP: You can use Google Search Console and look for the keywords the existing page has been ranked for but aren’t ranking well.
+BLOG TIP: You can use Google Search Console and look for the keywords for which the existing page has been ranked but isn’t ranking well.
 Use those keywords as guidance and try to augment your existing post with those keywords.

 If this seems overwhelming and a lot to do, you don’t need to do this all by yourself.
-I have used Fiverr for multiple occasions, such as webmaster, graphic designer, content writer, and virtual assistant.
-Fiverr is a great place to get started if you need help with your blog at an affordable price.
+I have used Fiverr on multiple occasions, including webmasters, graphic designers, content writers, and virtual assistants.
+Fiverr is a great place to start if you need help with your blog at an affordable price.
 Here are tips for hiring on Fiverr.